sagemath/trac_to_gh/Issue 9474.md

 # Issue 9474: Revert ECL back to ecl-10.2.1 and apply patches for Solaris 10 and OpenSolaris x64

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9474

 Original creator: drkirkby